-Religious Studies, at A-level, is all about exploring scholarly and philosophical debates surrounding the Philosophy of Religion, the New Testament and the Christian faith.
-In AS Philosophy of Religion, students study the attempts that have been made to prove the existence of God and to reconcile His existence with the existence of evil and suffering.
-An in-depth study of the Fourth Gospel is undertaken in which students question its relevance and significance for the reader.
-An investigation into the New Testament’s perspective on life after death is also conducted.
-At A2, the course also introduces you to developments & expansions within Christianity and offers you an opportunity to present a critical appraisal of a scholarly text pertaining to the New Testament.
+Religious Studies, at A-Level, is all about exploring scholarly and philosophical debates surrounding the Philosophy of Religion, the New Testament and the Christian Ethics.
+In Philosophy of Religion, students study the attempts that have been made to prove the existence of God and to reconcile his existence with the existence of evil and suffering.
+An in-depth study of Gospels is undertaken in which students question its relevance and significance for the reader.
+An investigation into various ethical theories and principles is undertaken on topic such as medicine, life issues and personal conduct.

 You will benefit from the following resources and facilities: